sjsu-library/unionist/_items/unionist--text-0312.md

   many other features of dissimilarity calculated to weaken the strongly unfavorable impressions which an accurate report would have produced, towards those at whose instance Olney was arrested. '
-scholarlyNotes: I am suspicious that "Mr. Foster" is La Fayette S. Foster (1806-1880)
+scholarlyNotes:
-commentary: In this further commentary on the acquittal of Frederick Olney, we learn that the <em>Windham Advertiser</em> had been publishing misleading partial reports on the trial, and had left out Mariah Robinson's key testimony - another erasure of a Black woman.
+commentary: <p>In this further commentary on the acquittal of Frederick Olney, we learn that the <em>Windham Advertiser</em> had been publishing misleading partial reports on the trial, and had left out Mariah Robinson's key testimony - another erasure of a Black woman.</p><p>It seems likely that "Mr. Foster" is La Fayette
+  S. Foster (1806-1880)
 relatedPeople: "(Mr.) Foster; Maria Robinson; Frederick Olney; Andrew Judson"
 featured:
 repeated: